 Ellie’s second play, What I Call Her, premiered at Crow’s Theatre the following year, in their 2018-19 season.
 It was called: “Enlightening in it’s agony…something between insufferable and incredible…some serious art…a showcase of noteworthy skill…remarkable…astonishingly real…simple and achingly lovely…the real marvel here might be how good Moon is at getting under our skin.
 Her writing demands a kind of interpolation” (The Globe & Mail).

 Ellie’s third play, This Was the World, premiered at Tarragon Theatre in their 2019-20 season.
 It was called: “sly and often screwy…Moon pulls the rug out from whatever you think the argument is on a regular basis….unforgettable” (The Globe & Mail), “tenacious…electrifying…boldly probes expansive issues” (OnStage Blog) and “Imagining a narrative where lives are simultaneously torn apart and held together by complex intersecting storylines is no small task.
 Ellie Moon does this in her play This Was the World with the structural and creative finesse of a truly remarkable playwright.”
 (Bateman Reviews).

-Ellie’s first two plays are published in a single collection with Talonbooks (Asking For It and What I Call Her).
+Ellie’s first two plays are published in a single collection with Talonbooks (Asking For It: and What I Call Her, 2020).
 Ellie founded the charitable Secret Shakespeare Series, which operated from 2016-2018, included dozens of Canadian artists and raised thousands for Canadian charities.
-Ellie is currently co-writing and acting in an onscreen project helmed by Davin Lengyl.